USEFUL BITS AND PIECES

 Saver . . . . . . . .Super Saver . . . . . .. .
 IW Resident fares . . . . . . .Foot passengers

-To book this rate in advance please quote "Wightlink Healthcare Discount" when making your booking by telephone on 0871 376 1000.
+To check this rate in advance please quote "Wightlink Healthcare Discount" when making your booking by telephone on 0871 376 1000.
 You will be required to complete the necessary form and present your appointment card/letter referring to your appointment to collect your ticket on the day of travel and on request of a Wightlink ticket inspector.
 Tickets can also be purchased at the time of travel on presentation of your appointment card/letter the ticket office, subject to availability (the necessary form will also need to be completed on arrival).

 Last contact with Wightlink